 A relatively new type of toilet, the dual-flush toilet, is rapidly growing in popularity thanks to its water-saving benefits.

 Dual-flush toilets are a mixture between gravity-feed and pressure-assisted toilets.
 You can choose between a half flush or full flush each time you empty the bowl.

 A half flush clears the toilet with a gravity-feed system.
 Use this flush for liquid waste.
 For solid waste, the full flush clears the toilet with a pressure-assisted system.

-Dual-flush toilets are quickly closing in on gravity-feed and pressure-assisted toilets regarding sales.
+Dual-flush toilets are quickly closing in on gravity-feed and pressure-assisted toilets in sales.

 4. Double-Cyclone Toilet

 Double-cyclone toilets are a relatively new technology that’s yet to catch on (though there’s a good chance it will soon).

 These toilets use a minimal amount of water per flush yet still bring an amazing amount of flushing power to the table.

 Instead of using holes in the rim of the bowl to provide water for the flush (like all other types of toilets), two nozzles along the rim provide the flush for a double-cyclone toilet.

 The nozzles provide a more efficient flush altogether.
 While water savings with each flush are minimal, they undoubtedly add up to make a big difference in your monthly water bill.